CALL NOW

 • Parking lots: If a driver is cruising through a parking lot and not paying attention to designated lines, for instance, or backing up without looking, this could cause them to T-bone another vehicle.

-Injuries That May Be Caused By T-Bone Crashes
+Injuries That May Be Caused by T-Bone Crashes

 Depending on where you were located in the vehicle when the crash occurred, or where the vehicle struck your vehicle, you could sustain injuries that range in severity.